Toronto Arts Foundation Resiliency Fund

 Application Assessment:

-Applications are reviewed by Toronto Arts Foundation staff.
-Donation amounts are determined by considering:
+Applications were reviewed by Toronto Arts Foundation staff.
+Donation amounts were determined by considering:

 More information about eligibility and the application process can be found below in the Frequently Asked Questions.